davestewart/davestewart-content/content/products/got-paper/index.md

 It was particularly pleasing to see Daily Mail readers so [engaged](https://got-paper.com/press) (or should be <em>enraged</em>?):

-:quote{ text="How stupid" name="Turnip King, Brisbane, Australia" size="3" hero}
+:quote{text="How stupid" name="Turnip King, Brisbane, Australia" size="3" hero}

-:quote{ text="Does it have a diarrhea mode?" name="Jhphoto1, Cheshire, United Kingdom" size="2.5" hero}
+:quote{text="Does it have a diarrhea mode?" name="Jhphoto1, Cheshire, United Kingdom" size="2.5" hero}

-:quote{ text="Unbelievable waste of time" name="Turnip King, Brisbane, Australia" size="2.9" hero}
+:quote{text="Unbelievable waste of time" name="Turnip King, Brisbane, Australia" size="2.9" hero}

-:quote{ text="Who only uses 3 sheets to wipe your backside?
+:quote{text="Who only uses 3 sheets to wipe your backside?
 I use more than that for sure." name="Wobbly jelly tits, Birmingham, United Kingdom" size="2" hero}

 ## Translations